Saudia-ry/ITE1100_Tut_4/README.md

     git checkout -b <branch-name> (Like the directory, the branch should be named appropriately.)

-  8. Create a new name.py
+  8. Create a new name.py or file.
+(If needed.)

     echo "print(' My name is...')" > name.py

   9. Add name.py file to  repository.

-    git add name.py
+    git add name.py  (This command is used to add any file for the respository)

-  10. Commit the file.
+  10. After adding a file, you must commit the file.

     git commit -m "intended message" (Within the quotes you can make any comment/leave a message for your collaborators regarding the added file.)